Skip to main content

 If you score at least 76 on ALEKS, you may take the optional tests for placement into MATH 1520: Calculus II or MATH 2530: Calculus III.

-These courses do not fill a specific degree requirement.
-However, they will prepare you for the required courses in your chosen degree program.
+SLU Summer Advantage does not fill a specific degree requirement.
+However, it will prepare you for the required courses in your chosen degree program.

-You will receive a tuition grant to cover the cost of the summer class.
+You will receive a tuition grant to cover the cost.

 Do I need a textbook?

-No, the tuition grant that will be used to cover the cost of this summer class will not be deducted from your SLU Difference Award.
+No, the tuition grant that will be used to cover the cost will not be deducted from your SLU Difference Award.

-How do I know which course I should take?
+How do I know which course/program I should take?

-You will receive an email from the Saint Louis University Office of Admission with information on which course will best prepare you to succeed in future courses.
+You will receive an email from the Saint Louis University Office of Admission with information on which offering will best prepare you to succeed in future courses.

 You will receive an email from the Saint Louis University Office of Admission to complete a short form.

-Once you complete that form, a SLU staff member will register you for the course.
-You will receive an email shortly after you are registered with your course information and registration confirmation.
+Once you complete that form, a SLU staff member will register you.
+You will receive an email shortly after you are registered.

-How much time per week should I expect to spend on my course?
+How much time per week should I expect to spend?

 • AS 1200: Introduction to Scientific Problem Solving - online synchronous course meeting on Zoom from 1 - 2 p.m.
 Central time on Mondays, Tuesdays, Wednesdays and Thursdays.